-Doctors typically use one or more of the following tests to assess liver damage in chronic hepatitis C.
+One or more of the following tests looks for liver damage in chronic hepatitis C.

 - Transient elastography.
-Another noninvasive test, transient elastography is a type of ultrasound that transmits vibrations into the liver and measures the speed of their dispersal through liver tissue to estimate its stiffness.
+Another test of liver stiffness is a type of ultrasound that sends vibrations into the liver.
+The test measures how fast the vibrations go through liver tissue.

 - Liver biopsy.
-Typically done using ultrasound guidance, this test involves inserting a thin needle through the abdominal wall to remove a small sample of liver tissue for laboratory testing.
+This is often done using ultrasound as a guide.
+It involves putting a thin needle into the liver to remove a small sample of liver tissue to be tested in a lab.

-Hepatitis C infection is treated with antiviral medications intended to clear the virus from your body.
-The goal of treatment is to have no hepatitis C virus detected in your body at least 12 weeks after you complete treatment.
+Antiviral medicines treat hepatitis C. They're used to clear the virus from the body.
+The goal of treatment is to have no hepatitis C virus found in the body for at least 12 weeks after treatment ends.

-Researchers have recently made significant advances in treatment for hepatitis C using new, "direct-acting" antiviral medications, sometimes in combination with existing ones.
-As a result, people experience better outcomes, fewer side effects and shorter treatment times — some as short as eight weeks.
-The choice of medications and length of treatment depend on the hepatitis C genotype, presence of existing liver damage, other medical conditions and prior treatments.
+Some newer antiviral medicines, called direct-acting, have better outcomes, fewer side effects and shorter treatment times.
+Treatment can be as short as eight weeks.
+The choice of medicines and length of treatment depend on the hepatitis C genotype, whether the liver is damaged, other medical conditions and earlier treatments.

-Due to the pace of research, recommendations for medications and treatment regimens are changing rapidly.
-It is therefore best to discuss your treatment options with a specialist.
+Due to the pace of research, treatments are changing quickly.
+So it's best to discuss treatment choices with a specialist.

-If you have developed serious complications from chronic hepatitis C infection, liver transplantation may be an option.
-During liver transplantation, the surgeon removes your damaged liver and replaces it with a healthy liver.
-Most transplanted livers come from deceased donors, though a small number come from living donors who donate a portion of their livers.
+Having a liver transplant might be an option for serious liver damage from chronic hepatitis C infection.
+During a liver transplant, a surgeon removes the damaged liver and replaces it with a healthy liver.
+Most transplanted livers come from dead donors.
+A small number come from living donors who donate a part of their livers.

-In most cases, a liver transplant alone doesn't cure hepatitis C. The infection is likely to return, requiring treatment with antiviral medication to prevent damage to the transplanted liver.
-Several studies have demonstrated that new, direct-acting antiviral medication regimens are effective at curing post-transplant hepatitis C. At the same time, treatment with direct-acting antivirals can be achieved in appropriately selected patients before liver transplantation.
+In most cases, a liver transplant alone doesn't cure hepatitis C. The infection is likely to return.
+This means more treatment with antiviral medicines to prevent damage to the new liver.
+Several studies have shown that newer antiviral medicines cure hepatitis C after a transplant.
+Sometimes, the newer antivirals can cure hepatitis C before a liver transplant.

-Although there is no vaccine for hepatitis C, your doctor will likely recommend that you receive vaccines against the hepatitis A and B viruses.
-These are separate viruses that also can cause liver damage and complicate the course of chronic hepatitis C.
+There's no vaccine for hepatitis C. But a health care provider will likely recommend vaccines against the hepatitis A and B viruses.
+These are viruses that also can cause liver damage and make hepatitis C worse.

 Lifestyle and home remedies

 - Stop drinking alcohol.
-Alcohol speeds the progression of liver disease.
+Alcohol speeds liver disease.

 Preparing for an appointment

-If you think you may have a risk of hepatitis C, see your family doctor.
-Once you've been diagnosed with a hepatitis C infection, your doctor may refer you to a specialist in liver diseases (hepatologist) or infectious diseases.
+If you think you might be at risk of hepatitis C, see your health care provider.
+If you're diagnosed with a hepatitis C infection, your provider might refer you to a specialist in liver diseases, called a hepatologist, or a specialist in infectious diseases.

 What you can do

-- Review your medical record.
-This is particularly important if you are seeing a liver specialist (hepatologist) for the first time after finding out you have hepatitis C. If you had a liver biopsy to check for damage from chronic infection and a blood test to determine which hepatitis C genotype you have, make sure you know the results so you can share them with your specialty care team.
+- Your test results.
+If you're seeing a liver specialist for the first time after being diagnosed with hepatitis C, write down the results of tests you've had.
+This includes a liver biopsy to check for damage from chronic infection and a blood test to find which hepatitis C genotype you have.

 - Should I be tested for other causes of liver disease, such as hepatitis B?